 They're not ALL supernatural dramatic comedies, okay??

 Over two million people visit Iceland annually, eager to explore its black beaches and blue glaciers while driving the Ring Road in search of the elusive Northern Lights.
 Four tourists believe they have signed up for a free volunteer trip to help "repair damage caused by local elements" in Iceland.
 They are technically correct, but definitely not in the way they expected.
 The journey they get wrapped up in brings the very problems they were running away from to the surface.

-It's a road trip adventure set against a backdrop of mythical Iceland, with dangerous trolls, magic, incredible scenery, and uncomfortably small camper vans.
-At the heart of this supernatural saga is a deeply human story about redemption, taking action in the face of impossible odds, and what it means to "find a new normal".
+The Valley is a story about redemption, taking action in the face of impossible odds, and discovering what it means to find a new normal.

 “The Valley” is a contemporary dramatic comedy with a running time of approximately two hours.
 It has a contemporary pop-rock score with influences ranging from Icelandic folk music and progressive rock to Disney ballads and swing jazz.